mrmxf/gh-opentsg-tsig-demos/README.md

 ### Generate flags

-These flags work for every obj and tsig generating command
+These flags work for every obj and TSIG generating command

 The `--conf` flag tells the cli which input yaml (or json) to parse.